alakeldev/passwords-generator-and-manager/README.md

 ## Testing
 - Extensive testing was completed to review each possible path / scenario a user might take.
 This was to ensure looping back to the specific and related point, no dead ends were encountered and showing error messages that can be readable for the user.
-- Check the project flowchart to get each path detail by clicking [HERE](https://alakeldev.github.io/pp3-diagram/)
+- Check the project flowchart to get each path detail by clicking [HERE](https://alakeldev.github.io/pp3-diagram/).

 ### Validator Testing
 - The code has been tested by using [PEP8-CI Heroku-App](https://pep8ci.herokuapp.com/):<br>
 As shown in the photo below, there is an error on line 127 that says “invalid escape sequence ‘\d’”.
-After conducting extensive searches and consulting with CI tutor support, I was unable to avoid this error as it is related to a “Regular Expression”
+After conducting extensive searches and consulting with CI tutor support, I was unable to avoid this error as it is related to a “Regular Expression”.

 ![PEP8-CI Validation](assets/readme-images/pep8-ci.png)